-9 profitable website ideas for beginners
+9 profitable website ideas

 A blog can be a valuable feature within most types of websites, but starting a blog website can open up a wealth of opportunities.
 People use blogs to connect with others, showcase their writing chops or share their expertise.
 Eventually, some even figure out how to monetize a blog and make writing their full-time job.
 These blog templates are helpful plug-and-play options, but you can also use them to spark your own website design ideas.